Skip to content

 Tidal energy economics.

-Calculate tidal energy ROI from install cost, capacity, capacity factor, and electricity price.
-Enter capacity kw and see the result instantly.
+Calculate tidal energy ROI from installation cost, generation capacity, capacity factor, and the price of electricity it offsets.

 What this tool does